opendcs/opendcs/docs/source/start-timeseries.rst

 =======================

 It is important to understand the parts of time series when using OpenDCS.
-In a nutshell, OpenDCS is used for retreiving data and processing time series.
-The basis of how data is retreived and decoded and stored relies on the basic time series principals outlined above.
+In a nutshell, OpenDCS is used for retrieving data and processing time series.
+The basis of how data is retrieved and decoded and stored, relies on the basic time series principals outlined above.
 Likewise, the processing, such as computations, assume users have a solid understanding of the input and output time series that they are executing computations on.